Marvellous-Codeworks/Homepage/blog/2025-03-10-tgd-1-2-0/index.md

 ## What's changed

-- **New:** Migrate `park.html` tabs from **Tab Suspender** — one more extension you can leave behind cleanly
+- **New:** Migrate `park.html` tabs from **Tab Suspender**, one more extension you can leave behind cleanly
-- **Fixed:** "Pause discarding this tab" (previously "Don't discard this tab for now") — the action was not working; also renamed to better reflect what it actually does
+- **Fixed:** "Pause discarding this tab" (previously "Don't discard this tab for now"), the action was not working; also renamed to better reflect what it actually does
-- **Fixed:** Several popup and context-menu actions that had stopped working after the Manifest V3 rewrite — options storage code was largely rewritten to address the root cause
+- **Fixed:** Several popup and context-menu actions that had stopped working after the Manifest V3 rewrite, options storage code was largely rewritten to address the root cause
 - **New:** Tab Groups are now optionally displayed on the Profiler page

 ---